ronnyml/snowplow-wiki/technical-documentation/1a-trackers/php-tracker/PHP-Tracker.md

 Every time the events buffer is flushed we can now check and log if the sending was a success or if there was an error.
 In the case of an error it records the entire event payload we were trying to send along with the error code.

 Due to the nature of the File Emitter being a background process it is harder to access what is happening and log it accordingly.
 For the moment it simply dumps the `events.log` file into a failed folder.
-However as the File Emitter uses the same emitter structure as the curl emitter, if one works the other will.
+However as the File Emitter uses the same emitter structure as the curl emitter, if one works the other should.

 <a name="non-logged-info" />
 #### 4.5.1 Event Specific Information